Proposed locations for Atlantis: Andalusia

 An Andalusian location was also supported by Rainer Walter Kühne in his article that appeared in the journal Antiquity.
-Kühne's theory says: "Good fiction imitates facts.
-Plato declared that his Atlantis tale is philosophical fiction invented to describe his fictitious ideal state in the case of war.
-Kühne suggests that Plato has used three different historical elements for this tale. (i) Greek tradition on Mycenaean Athens for the description of ancient Athens, (ii) Egyptian records on the wars of the Sea Peoples for the description of the war of the Atlanteans, and (iii) oral tradition from Syracuse about Tartessos for the description of the city and geography of Atlantis."
-According to Wickboldt, Satellite images show two rectangular shapes on the tops of two small elevations inside the marsh of Doñana which he hypothesizes are the "temple of Poseidon" and "the temple of Cleito and Poseidon".
+"Kühne suggests that Plato has used three different historical elements for this tale. (i) Greek tradition on Mycenaean Athens for the description of ancient Athens, (ii) Egyptian records on the wars of the Sea Peoples for the description of the war of the Atlanteans, and (iii) oral tradition from Syracuse about Tartessos for the description of the city and geography of Atlantis."
+According to Wickboldt, Satellite images show two rectangular shapes on the tops of two small elevations inside the marsh of Doñana which he claims are the "temple of Poseidon" and "the temple of Cleito and Poseidon".

 On satellite images parts of several "rings" are recognizable, similar in their proportion with the ring system by Plato.
 It is not known if any of these shapes are natural or manmade and archaeological excavations are planned.
 Geologists have shown that the Doñana National Park experienced intense erosion from 4000 BC until the 9th century AD, where it became a marine environment.
 For thousands of years until the Medieval Age, all that occupied the area of the modern Marshes Doñana was a gulf or inland sea-arm, but there was not even a small island with sufficient space to house a small village.

 Spartel Bank

-Two hypotheses have put Spartel Bank, a submerged former island in the Strait of Gibraltar, as the location of Atlantis.
-The more well-known hypothesis was proposed in a September 2001 issue of Comptes Rendus de l'Académie des Sciences by French geologist Jacques Collina-Girard.
-The lesser-known hypothesis was first published by Spanish-Cuban investigator Georgeos Díaz-Montexano in an April 2000 issue of Spanish magazine Más Allá de la Ciencia (Beyond Science), and later in August 2001 issues of Spanish magazines El Museo (The Museum) and Año Cero (Year Zero).
-The origin of Collina-Girard's hypothesis is disputed, with Díaz-Montexano claiming it as plagiarism of his own earlier hypothesis, and Collina-Girard denying any plagiarism.
-Both individuals claim the other's hypothesis is pseudoscience.
+Two proposals have put Spartel Bank, a submerged former island in the Strait of Gibraltar, as the location of Atlantis.
+The more well-known claim was proposed in a September 2001 issue of Comptes Rendus de l'Académie des Sciences by French geologist Jacques Collina-Girard.
+The lesser-known proposal was first published by Spanish-Cuban investigator Georgeos Díaz-Montexano in an April 2000 issue of Spanish magazine Más Allá de la Ciencia (Beyond Science), and later in August 2001 issues of Spanish magazines El Museo (The Museum) and Año Cero (Year Zero).
+The origin of Collina-Girard's idea is disputed, with Díaz-Montexano claiming it as plagiarism of his own earlier proposal, and Collina-Girard denying any plagiarism.
+Both individuals claim the other's arguments are pseudoscience.